nirajpoudel/Phishing-with-Social-Engineering/README.md

 ### How to use it?

 Before diving into this you must have a python3 installed in your system.
+If you want to bring it to the internet you must have ngrok installed in the system.

 Step 1: Download `requirements.txt` file.

 `pip install -r requirements.txt`

+Step 2: Run `manage.py` file in the local server.

+`python3 manage.py runserver 8000`

+Step 3: Run ngrok in the port 8000.

+`ngrok http 8000`

 Desktop view: